Fees and terms of contract

 8.1.
 In the absence of other agreements, the Lawyer shall be entitled to receive an adequate fee.

 8.2.
-In addition to the Lawyer?s fee, also when a lump-sum or time-based fee has been agreed upon, the Lawyer shall be entitled to at least the cost reimbursement recovered from the opposing party, provided that this amount can be collected; otherwise, the lawyer shall receive the agreed lump-sum or time-based fee.
-If a time-based fee has been agreed upon, the minimum invoicing unit shall be 10 minutes.
+In addition to the Lawyer’s fee, also when a lump-sum or time-based fee has been agreed upon, the Lawyer shall be entitled to at least the cost reimbursement recovered from the opposing party, provided that this amount can be collected; otherwise, the lawyer shall receive the agreed lump-sum or time-based fee.

-8.3.
-The value-added tax at the statutory rate shall be added to the fee due to the Lawyer, having been agreed upon with the Lawyer.
-This shall also include required and appropriate expenses (e.g. travel costs, telephone, fax, copying), and the cash expenses incurred on behalf of the Client (e.g. court fees).
-The Lawyer shall be entitled to invoice the expenses as a flat rate of 5 percent of the net fee.

 8.4.
+The value-added tax at the statutory rate, the required and appropriate expenses (e.g. travel costs, telephone, fax, copying), and the cash expenses incurred on behalf of the Client (e.g. court fees) shall be added to the fee due to the Lawyer/having been agreed upon with the Lawyer.

-The Client shall acknowledge the fact that estimates made by the Lawyer regarding anticipated fees, which have not been expressly referred to as binding, shall be deemed non-binding and cannot be regarded as a binding cost estimate (as defined by § 5 (2) of the Austrian Consumer Protection Act), since the extent of services rendered by the Lawyer, due to their nature, cannot be reliably assessed in advance.
+8.5.
+The Client shall acknowledge the fact that estimates made by the Lawyer regarding anticipated fees, which have not been expressly referred to as binding, shall be deemed non-binding and cannot be regarded as a binding cost estimate (as defined by Section 5 (2) of the Austrian Consumer Protection Act [KSchG]), since the extent of services rendered by the Lawyer, due to their nature, cannot be reliably assessed in advance.

-8.6.
-The Lawyer shall be entitled at any time, but by all means at the end of the month, to issue an invoice for fees due and request fees in advance.
+8.7.
+The Lawyer shall be entitled at any time, however, in any case, on a quarterly basis, to issue an invoice for fees due and request fees in advance.

 8.8.
-In the event that the Client is in arrears with paying all or a part of the fee, the Client shall pay interest on arrears to the Lawyer in the statutory amount, as a minimum, however, 8% above the respectively applicable basic interest rate.
-Any further statutory claims beyond this (e.g. pursuant to § 1333 of the Austrian General Civil Law Code) shall remain unaffected.
+In the event that the Client is in arrears with paying all or a part of the fee, the Client shall pay interest on arrears to the Lawyer in the statutory amount of 4% per annum.
+If the Client is liable for late payment, he must compensate the Lawyer for any actual damages incurred beyond this.
+Any further statutory claims beyond this (e.g. pursuant to Section 1333 of the Austrian General Civil Law Code) shall remain unaffected.

 8.9.
-All expenses paid to courts or authorities (cash expenses) and additional expenses (e.g. for sub-contracted services rendered by third parties) may be transferred to the Client – at the discretion of the Lawyer – for direct payment.
+All expenses paid to courts or authorities (cash expenses) and additional expenses (e.g. for sub-contracted services rendered by third parties) incurred when fulfilling the Mandate may be transferred to the Client – at the discretion of the Lawyer – for direct payment.

 8.10.
-In the event that several Clients enter into a Mandate with the lawyer regarding a legal matter, all clients are collectively liable for any of the Lawyer?s claims that result therefrom.
+In the event that several clients enter into a Mandate with the Lawyer regarding a legal matter, all clients are collectively liable for any of the Lawyer’s claims that result therefrom, provided that the services of the Lawyer arising from the Mandate cannot be separated and have not been rendered only for a single client.

 9. LIABILITY ASSUMED BY THE LAWYER

 9.2.
-The maximum amount applicable pursuant to section 9.1 comprises all claims existing against the Lawyer for faulty advice and/or representation, such as, in particular, claims for damages and price reduction.
+The maximum amount applicable pursuant to Point 9.1 comprises all claims existing against the Lawyer for faulty advice and/or representation, such as, in particular, claims for damages and price reduction.
 This maximum amount does not include the Client’s claims to receive back the fee paid to the Lawyer.
 Any and all deductibles do not reduce the liability.
-The maximum amount applicable pursuant to section 9.1 relates to a single insured incident.
-In the presence of two or several competing damaged parties (Clients), the maximum amount of each damaged party shall be reduced in proportion to the amounts claimed.
+The maximum amount applicable pursuant to Point 9.1 relates to a single insured incident.
+In the presence of two or several competing damaged parties (clients), the maximum amount of each damaged party shall be reduced in proportion to the amounts claimed.

 9.6.
 The Lawyer shall not be liable for any knowledge of foreign law unless a written agreement has been made or the Lawyer has offered to examine foreign legislation.
 EU legislation shall not be deemed foreign law, provided it is directly applicable in Austria.